Your Name Is the New Brand: Why South African Executives Can’t Stay Anonymous Anymore

 The Risk of Remaining Invisible

+Without a digital presence, you risk being perceived as disengaged, outdated, or irrelevant to the next generation of decision-makers.
 The Edelman-LinkedIn 2024 B2B Thought Leadership Impact Report found that 73% of decision-makers say an organisation’s thought-leadership content is a more trustworthy basis for assessing its capabilities than its marketing materials.

 Remaining anonymous isn’t humility anymore; it’s a missed opportunity for alignment, recognition, and growth.